Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

   - `transactions` — total number of ERC-20 transfers
   - `tokens_24h` — number of tokens created over the last 24 hours
   - `transactions_24h` — total number of ERC-20 transfers over the last 24 hours
+- `suggested_transaction_fee_gwei_options` — recommended transaction fees in gwei.
+It has 5 options: `sloth` for occasions when take the risk and wait; `slow`, `normal`, and `fast` if you want to get the transaction confirmed within 2-10 minutes; `cheetah` for an almost guaranteed next-block confirmation

 **Example output:**